Amirezakarimi/educational-institutions/README.md

 # educational-institutions
-A working example of an educational-institutions website developed with HTML and CSS and JS.
+A working example of an educational-institutions website developed with HTML and CSS.

 Developed by Amirreza Karimi